mikhailshilkov/mikhailio-hugo/content/2020/06/eliminate-cold-starts-by-predicting-invocations-of-serverless-functions/index.md

 The Azure Functions team is rolling the policy out for HTTP functions, so they do expect it to be useful.
 We will know soon!

+##### Response from the authors:

+> There is a large fraction of the applications that will likely benefit.
+Because for many applications the keep-alive interval can drastically reduce, the provider can afford to increase the keep-alive for other applications.
+About 50% of the applications have average inter-invocation times of 30 minutes of more.
+These incur many cold starts in the fixed policy, and will likely see a reduction in cold starts because their keep-alive intervals will be able to grow.
+Applications with idle times longer than 4 hours can also benefit because of the ARIMA time-series prediction.

 #### Is it flexible enough?

 The policy assumes that the interval distribution is stable over time.
 How will this hold in practice over more extended periods?